eafpres/nanair_demo/README.md

-This code uses R package nanair along with some other packages to do some EDA on the Kaggle Titanic dataset
+This code uses R package naniar along with some other packages to do some EDA on the Kaggle Titanic dataset